The Military Sealift Command (MSC) hospital ship USNS Mercy (T-AH 19) during Mercy Exercise (MERCEX) 22-1,

 One day after departing Alabama Shipyard, the hospital ship USNS Mercy is holding a steady southbound course through the central Gulf of Mexico — and AIS data is offering the clearest signal yet about where the 1,000-bed vessel may be headed.

-According to the latest Automatic Identification System (AIS) data from MarineTraffic, Mercy is transiting well offshore at about 9.8 knots, slightly below her typical 10–12 knot cruising speed.
-Her track shows a consistent run toward the Yucatán Channel, with no easterly turn toward the Florida Straits — the standard route for a deep-draft vessel sailing from the Gulf to the U.S. East Coast.
+According to the latest Automatic Identification System (AIS) data from MarineTraffic, received at 02:11 UTC on February 26, Mercy is making about 10.8 knots — well within her typical 10–12 knot cruising range — on a steady south-southeast track through the central Gulf of Mexico.
+Her course remains aligned toward the Yucatán Channel, with no sign of an easterly turn toward the Florida Straits, the standard route for deep-draft vessels bound for the U.S. East Coast.

 The ship’s AIS voyage data still lists both origin and destination as Mobile, a placeholder entry indicating no updated destination has been publicly broadcast.